 - Pat the block of tofu dry.
 Cut into bite sized cubes or triangles.
 Place on a lint-free kitchen towel and pat gently to remove excess water.
 Let sit for a few minutes while you prepare the aromatics and spice mix.

 - Prepare the aromatics by slicing up the scallions; separate the white and light green parts from the dark green parts.
 Crush the garlic, then mince.
-Deseed the red chillies and chop finely.
+De-seed the red chilies and chop finely.

 - Prepare the spice mix by combining the salt, sugar, white pepper and Chinese five spice powder.